 Meta-analyses may suffer from at least two shortcomings.
 First they are only as good as the studies that they attempt to integrate, and they are not (or hardly) able to compensate for omissions in the empirical literature.
 If, for example, the empirical studies included in the meta-analysis fail to include dispositional (e.g., temperament), developmental, or social (e.g., family environment) factors known to interact with media effects, meta-analyses based on these studies cannot make up for these omissions.
-Second, just like empirical studies, meta-analytic results are prone to the subjective choices and emphases of the researchers.
+Second, just like empirical studies, metaanalytic results are prone to the subjective choices and emphases of the researchers.
+Let me illustrate this point by comparing the part of Ferguson's meta-analysis on computer games and attention deficit symptoms with our meta-analysis on the same topic that was recently published (Nikkelen, Valkenburg, Huizinga, & Bushman, 2014).